 We encourage communication, but never disclose financial information via Twitter.
 We will never ask for (or disclose) your Social Security number, account information, passwords, or PINs.
 Also, Bank of America does not endorse or encourage clicking on links posted by other users, because these links may pose risks to your computer or take you to inappropriate sites.

-We do not endorse or encourage clicking on links posted by other Twitter users, as these links may pose risks to your computer or take you to inappropriate sites.
 Also, we do not accept or consider unsolicited ideas.
 However, if you send us ideas, what you send will be governed by our Idea Submission Policy and Terms.

 Twitter is a free social media/networking site not affiliated with Bank of America®.
 Users send short, 140-character messages ("tweets") to other users ("followers").
 Today, it's grown to become a world-wide means of instant communication to anyone and everyone.
 Businesses utilize Twitter as a direct form of contact with their customers, allowing the businesses to address customer concerns in an open forum and stay in touch in real time.